BoltzmannEntropy/interviews.ai/README.md

 ---
 ## Download

-**COMMERCIAL USAG IS STRICTLY PROHIBITED**.
+**SELLING IS STRICTLY PROHIBITED**.
-The user rights of this e-resource are specified in a licence agreement.
+The user rights of this e-resource are specified in a licence agreement below.
-You may only use this e-resource for the purposes *private study*.
+You may only use this e-resource for the purposes *private study* or *interviewing candidates*.
-Any commercial use is strictly prohibited.
+Any selling/reselling of its content is strictly prohibited.

 ### The PDF is available here:
 https://drive.google.com/file/d/1EAgan7aewt7BjyaEoxnhDHMSuQP58Ii0/view?usp=sharing